-Your employer is required to report expenses payments to HMRC using form P11D each year.
+Up until the 2015/16 tax year your employer is required to report expense payments to HMRC using form P11D each year.
 To avoid paying tax on these payments you have to claim a deduction on your Tax Return - your employer should provide you with a copy of your 2015/16 P11D no later than 6 July 2016.